RAMUS

 ./gradlew :local-client:runLocal

-Note: the dev run uses your local Java installation; for the full native experience use the .app
+Note: the dev run uses your local Java installation; for the full native experience use the .app or DMG.

 Contributing